Tony Booth (actor)

-Anthony George Booth (9 October 1931 – 25 September 2017) was an English actor, best known for his role as Mike Rawlins in the BBC series Till Death Us Do Part.
-He was the father-in-law of former Prime Minister Tony Blair and the widower of Coronation Street star Pat Phoenix, marrying her a few days before her death in 1986.
+Anthony George Booth (9 October 1931 – 25 September 2017) was an English actor, often known for his role as Mike Rawlins in the BBC series Till Death Us Do Part.
+He was the father-in-law of former prime minister Tony Blair and the widower of Coronation Street star Pat Phoenix, having married her a few days before her death in 1986.

 Early life

 Booth was born into a working-class family in Jubilee Road, Liverpool, in 1931 and raised Catholic.
-His mother was a Roman Catholic of Irish descent, and his father was a merchant seaman during World War II and Catholic convert.
+His mother was a Roman Catholic of Irish descent; his father, who worked as a merchant seaman during the Second World War, was a Catholic convert.
 Tony Booth attended St Edmund's Infants School and spent a year in hospital as a child with diphtheria.
 He then passed the Eleven-plus examination and attended St Mary's College, Crosby, where he was awarded a bursary to cover the cost of his books.

 His hopes of going to university were dashed when he had to leave school and get a job after his father was badly injured in an industrial accident.
 He then worked as a clerk in a docklands warehouse and at the United States Consulate in Liverpool, before being called up for national service with the Royal Corps of Signals.

 Acting

 Booth developed a taste for acting when posted in the Army to SHAPE in Paris.
 He spent five years in repertory theatre, before appearing in films and television during the 1960s.
 He played roles in over twenty films, including The L-Shaped Room (1962), Corruption (1968), The Girl with a Pistol (1968), Brannigan (1975), Priest (1994) and Owd Bob (1997).
 He appeared early in the run of the television series Coronation Street in 1960 and in an episode of The Avengers, but it was his role as the left-wing son-in-law in Till Death Us Do Part (1965) that brought him recognition.

 Booth made guest appearances in many other television series.
 He starred alongside Robin Askwith in the Confessions of ...
 British sex comedy film series as Sidney Noggett between 1974 and 1977.
 These were Confessions of a Window Cleaner, Confessions of a Pop Performer, Confessions of a Driving Instructor and Confessions from a Holiday Camp.

 From 1985 to 1986, Booth appeared as pub landlord Ted Pilkington in the short-lived ITV soap Albion Market.
 He starred in the 1998 short film The Duke, playing an elderly man who tells his adoring grandson that he is John Wayne.
 In 2001, Booth appeared in several episodes of Family Affairs playing Barry Hurst, Sadie Hargreaves' brother-in-law.

-Booth played a tramp named Nobby Stuart in a special two-hander episode of EastEnders.
+Booth played a tramp named Nobby Stuart in a special two-hander episode of EastEnders in 2003.
 In 2007, he also played a tramp called Errol Michaels in Emmerdale.
-Both of these characters played the purpose of a spiritual guide to a down-and-out character, in EastEnders, Alfie Moon (Shane Richie) and in Emmerdale, Bob Hope (Tony Audenshaw).
+Each of these characters played the purpose of a spiritual guide to a down-and-out character: in EastEnders Alfie Moon (played by Shane Richie), and in Emmerdale Bob Hope (Tony Audenshaw).